 Delhi’s air pollution has raised a lot of concern over the last few years.
 Awareness peaks in the winter and then wane for the rest of the year.
 How well does this general awareness fit with the air quality data?

-We analyzed PM2.5 data from the pollution monitor at the US Embassy in New Delhi (what is PM2.5?).
+Smart Air analyzed PM2.5 data from the pollution monitor at the US Embassy in New Delhi (what is PM2.5?).
 This pollution monitor is considered a gold standard in the scientific community, although it is just one data point in a large city.
 From this data, we calculate an average PM2.5 level in micrograms per cubic meter for each month.
 Here’s how Delhi’s air has been month by month from 2015 to 2017.
-We have roughly extrapolated this data to create a projection for rest of this year.
+We have roughly extrapolated this data to create a projection for the rest of this year.

 Mother nature doesn’t help either.
 In winter, the surface of the earth gets cooler, and the air near the surface is also cooled.
-This dense cooler layer gets trapped below a layer of warm air, causing temperature inversions.
+Next, this dense cooler layer gets trapped below a layer of warm air, causing temperature inversions.
 With less air mixing, pollutants are trapped near the ground for a long period of time.